 - Due to South Park's rapid turnaround, they're able to parody and satirize aspects of pop culture that are only a few days old.
 Some of these references rapidly drop out of the public consciousness after the episode has aired.

 - The Animaniacs song "Video Revue", set in a video store (which in itself makes this sequence dated) is basically a Long List of characters and plot points from random movies from the 1980s and early '90s, some of which are barely remembered today (if that).

 - To be honest, however, a lot of referential jokes and songs in Animaniacs went this way, especially if you did not live in the USA in the 1980s-early 1990s.
 Even their song listing all the countries of the world is dated now that Yugoslavia no longer exists.

 - "Video Revue," however, can be excused as an homage to the "things come to life in a bookstore" genre of cartoons, most of which were similarly products of their time.

 - On that note, many Looney Tunes cartoons of the 30s and 40s are essentially this.
 Take, for example, "The Woods Are Full of Cuckoos," where most of the jokes are based upon the fact that a celebrity of the 1930s has been parodied as an animal.

-- While most of the Chipmunks Go to the Movies episodes parodied popular movies, a few of the movies they parodied ended up being Cult Classics.
-Namely Big, Dick Tracy and Splash.
+- While most of the Chipmunks Go to the Movies episodes spoofed movies that are still frequently recalled today, a few of the movies they parodied were merely popular when they came out in The Eighties / the top of The Nineties: Big, Dick Tracy and Splash.